- An evaluation of a previous diagnosis

 Is this service available to anyone?

 For the most part, yes.
-However, we cannot offer online second opinions to a small number of patients living in certain excluded states and countries, due to regulatory constraints.
-If you live in one of these areas, you can still request an in-person second opinion by filling out this online form or calling 1-877-442-3324.
+However, we cannot offer online second opinions to a small number of patients living in certain excluded states and countries, due to regulatory constraints and for patients in Massachusetts due to proximity.
+If you live in one of these areas or Massachusetts, you can still request an in-person second opinion by filling out this online form or calling 877-442-3324.

 Is my medical and payment information secure?